Top 5 2nd Quarter Trades of As - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Asset Allocation & Management Company, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Astoria Strategic Wealth, Inc.’s top five trades of the quarter.

-During the quarter, Asset Allocation & Management Company, LLC bought 110,200 shares of ARCA:JAAA for a total holding of 146,700.
-The trade had a 2.47% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.5.
+During the quarter, Astoria Strategic Wealth, Inc. bought 240,323 shares of NAS:BND for a total holding of 512,694.
+The trade had a 7.95% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $75.86.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 285,450-share investment in ARCA:BKLN.
-Previously, the stock had a 2.42% weight in the equity portfolio.
-Shares traded for an average price of $21.09 during the quarter.
+Astoria Strategic Wealth, Inc. reduced their investment in BATS:QUAL by 88,089 shares.
+The trade had a 4.66% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $121.89.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.